splinterhq/Aldous/README.md

   Western-US culture.
 You can't "translate" Aldous; you can only make a whole new version of it using its sensor structure as a blueprint, with notes on what the English phrasing was attempting to encapsulate.
 In similar cultures, "transliterating" is likely sufficient.
-Spanish-speaking cultures could adapt from a single adacemid base model.
+For instance, Spanish-speaking cultures could likely adapt from a single adacemic base model.
 That doesn't necessarily transcend to similar reaches.
+Translation platforms will *not* work.

 - You are limited to the embedder context window (typically small, 8-32k), so you have to use TKM on a dedicated GPU for an emotional summary of a long